Battle damage assessment: History

-Originally, BDA was required due to the disconnected nature of aerial bombardment during World War I. It became necessary to send ground forces to an area to determine whether the damage was effective, or to overfly the target again.
-Either situation was difficult to accomplish safely.
-Starting with this conflict, specialized equipment has been used specifically for BDA type missions.
-Originally these were aircraft which were converted fighters or bombers (which in the USAAF were given a new RQ designation).
-Photographic reconnaissance was used extensively in World War II.
-From the 1950s onwards satellites became available, as well as high altitude surveillance planes such as the Lockheed U-2 and the Lockheed SR-71.
-During the Vietnam War, U.S. special operations and regular ground components often performed on-the-ground BDAs in operational areas where U.S. forces had a presence.
+During World War I, the expansion of aerial bombardment made it difficult to determine the effects of attacks on distant targets, leading to the development of early battle damage assessment practices.
+Initial methods included debriefing aircrews and limited photo review, but by World War II, photographic reconnaissance had become widely used to evaluate the results of air operations.

-BDA may be performed using information released accidentally by the enemy.
-In World War II, United Press International transmitted a report on the damage caused by the Japanese raid on Pearl Harbor including details on the number of damaged warships and shore installations.
+In some cases, BDA has come from information inadvertently released by the enemy.
+In World War II, United Press International transmitted a report on the damage caused by the Japanese attack on Pearl Harbor, including details on the number of damaged warships and shore installations.

-In more recent conflicts, special operations forces (SOF) have taken part in BDA, both through physical presence, and conducting overflights with equipment such as the RQ-4 Global Hawk UAV.
-The Israeli Defense Forces includes two teams dedicated to both target designation and BDA.
+During the Vietnam War, U.S. ground forces and reconnaissance elements conducted on-the-ground assessments in operational areas where U.S. forces were present to evaluate the effects of air operations.

-BDA was used during the two Gulf Wars, both during the conflict and retrospectively.
-In the opening days of the air campaign of the 1991 Gulf War it was used to assess the damage to key Iraqi installations including its nuclear reactors.
-At the conclusion of the 2003 invasion of Iraq a joint team from the allied nations (including Britain, the United States and Australia) assessed the damage caused to almost 400 sites across the country to determine the effectiveness of weapon strikes.
+BDA was used during both the Gulf War and Iraq War.
+In the opening days of the air campaign of the Gulf War, it was used to assess the damage to key Iraqi installations including its nuclear reactors.
+At the conclusion of the 2003 invasion of Iraq, a joint team from the allied nations (including Britain, the United States and Australia) assessed the damage caused to almost 400 sites across the country to determine the effectiveness of weapon strikes.

+In recent conflicts, unmanned aerial vehicles (UAVs) have been used to support post-strike battle damage assessment through persistent overhead surveillance and real-time imagery from electro-optical and infrared sensors.
+Special operations forces (SOF) have taken part in BDA, both through physical presence, and conducting overflights with equipment such as the RQ-4 Global Hawk UAV.
+The Israel Defense Forces includes two teams dedicated to both target designation and BDA.

 As the field has advanced and the quantity of available data has increased, statistical techniques have been introduced to improve the speed and quality of data analysis.

 The advent of publicly available satellite imagery such as NASA's FIRMS has allowed also for open-source intelligence to do BDA.

-Objectives of battle damage analysis
+Objectives

 US Navy officer from the Combined Weapons Effectiveness Assessment Team (CWEAT) examines the effectiveness of a Joint Direct Attack Munition (JDAM) at one of Saddam Hussein’s presidential palaces.

-Battle damage assessment has a number of objectives.
-The assessment will attempt to determine if the munition functioned properly and according to its design.
-An estimate will be made of the extent of physical damage (through munitions blast, fragmentation, and/or fire damage effects) to the target.
-This assessment is based upon observed or interpreted damage.
-Collateral and additional damage is also assessed in this process.
-Estimates will be made of the degree to which the military value of the target has been degraded in respect of its intended mission.
-Finally the overall impact on the enemy's capability will be assessed.
+The goal of this assessment is to evaluate the effects of military force on designated targets in order to determine whether operational objectives were achieved and to support subsequent decision-making.

+According to doctrinal guidance from the Joint Chiefs of Staff, the BDA methodology seeks to answer the following questions: